 The fields of the CGI response header can be any valid HTTP header fields.
 Those that Fossil does not understand are simply relayed back to up the line to the requester.

 Fossil takes special action with some content types.
-If the Content-Type is "text/x-fossil-wiki" or "text/x-markdown" then Fossil converts the content from Fossil-Wiki or Markdown into HTML, adding its own header and footer text according to the repository skin.
+If the Content-Type is "application/x-fossil-wiki" or "application/x-markdown" then Fossil converts the content from Fossil-Wiki or Markdown into HTML, adding its own header and footer text according to the repository skin.
 Content of type "text/html" is normally passed straight through unchanged.
 However, if the text/html content is of the form:

 <div class='fossil-doc' data-title='DOCUMENT TITLE'> ...
 HTML content there ... </div>